mayank8june/mayank8june/README.md

 - 👋 Hi, I’m Mayank Sharma
 - 👀 I’m interested in App developement and data science
-- 🌱 I’m currently learning ELectronics and Communication
+- 🌱 I’m currently learning Electronics and Communication
 - 💞️ I’m looking to collaborate on flutter projects
 - 📫 How to reach me mayank.sharma08june@gmail.com